shirgho/site/dev/md/cpp/memorymanagement.md

 - Still not sure what the point of references are, except for making temp variables to pass into functions, lists, without making pointers for the original variables and dereferencing them.

+- The point is that a reference gives you a reference to something without a pointer.
+So you change the actual variable, index in array etc, but without pointer logistics, i.e. can treat the passed variable as a normal variable, but know that it is changing or pulling data from an actual existing thing, not a new thing.

 ## Pointers to Pointers / 2 dimensional arrays

 ```